-My final opinion: Bret King was a short-lived series of better-than-average quality, especially considering that it appeared in the time when the Stratemeyer Syndicate was modernizing its texts-a process that more than one collector has described as "dumbing down," "gutting," and the like-as it sought to appeal to a generation of juveniles that was notably different even from a decade earlier.
+My final opinion: Bret King was a short-lived series of better-than-average quality, especially considering that it appeared in the time when the Stratemeyer Syndicate was modernizing its texts-a process that has often been described as "dumbing down", "gutting", and the like-as it sought to appeal to a generation of juveniles that was notably different even from a decade earlier.
 I enjoyed the Bret Kings.
 Just as the early Tom Swift Jr.'s breathe the 1950s, so this series breathes the first half of the 1960s.
-I'm glad that I found these books.
+I'm glad that I found these books, and will definitely reread them someday.